hu-macsy/simexpal/docs/quick_start.rst

     a script that uses simexpal's Python interface to evaluate the experiment results.

-3. Generate some instances for the benchmark:
+3. Generate some instances for the benchmark.
+First, we list all instances:

     .. code-block:: bash

         # List the instances declared in experiments.yml.
         # Note that missing instances will appear in red.
         $ simex instances

+    Output:

     ::